pnorman/mbtiles-spec/2.0/spec.md

 * `type`: `overlay` or `baselayer`
 * `version`: The version of the tileset, as a plain number.
 * `description`: A description of the layer as plain text.

-The following keys are RECOMMENDED

 * `format`: The MIME format of the tile data.

+The following keys is RECOMMENDED

 * `compression`: The type of compression applied on top of the tile data.
 The value SHALL a valid [HTTP Content](http://www.iana.org/assignments/http-parameters/http-parameters.xhtml#content-coding) name.

   Decoders MAY assume per-format defaults if the key is not present.